firebase/firebase-cpp-sdk/release_build_files/readme.md

     -   General (Android): Fixed a potential SIGABRT when an app was created with a non-default app name on Android KitKat ([#429](https://github.com/firebase/firebase-cpp-sdk/pull/429)).
+    -   General (Android): Updated Flatbuffers internal dependency from 1.9 to 1.12.

 ### 7.3.0
 -   Changes